 Why Our Recipe

-- We’ve got a flavorful buttermilk brine that not only keeps your chicken juicy but also flavors the meat itself.
+- A flavorful buttermilk brine that not only keeps your chicken juicy but also flavors the meat itself.

 - Our ultimate blend of herbs and spices puts the colonel’s to shame.